Faster RER-CNN: application to the detection of vehicles in aerial images

 \section{Conclusions}

 We have presented a simple but strong alternative for the detection of small vehicles in aerial imagery built from Faster R-CNN architecture and based on rotation invariance of the classification.
 We saw how using rotated boxes in the RPN increases recall while maintaining precision allowing us to beat other alternatives on several benchmarks.
 It is our hope that this framework will serve as the new reference baseline on all the standard benchmarks from aerial imagery.
 Furthermore by simultaneously predicting the box and the angle we get {for free} a completely tight box matching the vehicle exact dimensions.
 It could therefore be used in a third stage to compare with a database of known vehicle dimensions (the ground to camera distance is known and the views are vertical) to get a more precise discrimination between vehicles, which is probably the hardest part.
-As a side note we also implemented a rotated version of RoI Align \cite{maskrcnn} -- it is completely straightforward to integrate inside our framework -- and we are currently exploring it as a way to further increase the accuracy of the method at the expense of speed. \footnote{This work was supported by ANRT through the CIFRE sponsorship No 2015/1008 and by SAFRAN Electronics and Defense.} \FloatBarrier
+As a side note we also implemented a rotated version of RoI Align \cite{maskrcnn} -- it is completely straightforward to integrate inside our framework -- and we are currently exploring it as a way to further increase the accuracy of the method at the expense of speed.